-What is cryptocurrency?
+What is Cryptocurrency?

-Recently, cryptocurrency awareness and adoption have skyrocketed.
-In 2020, many turned to Bitcoin as a store of value during the financial uncertainty of the COVID-19 crisis.
-For some, this increase in popularity may have come as a surprise because of Bitcoin's former reputation as a volatile and highly speculative asset.
+Many turned to Bitcoin as a store of value during the financial uncertainty of the COVID-19 crisis.
+The sudden growth came as a surprise to many because of Bitcoin's reputation as a volatile and highly speculative asset.
+Instead, 2020 gave Bitcoin the chance to solidify its position as a safe haven asset and fulfill its role as digital gold.

-Now, major corporations, financial institutions, and individuals are adding bitcoin and other cryptocurrencies to their balance sheets.
+Now, major corporations, financial institutions, and individuals are adding Bitcoin and other cryptocurrencies to their balance sheets.
 With all the hype, it is important to understand what cryptocurrencies are and what the future holds.

-What is cryptocurrency?
+What is Cryptocurrency?

 Blockchain Technology

 The fact that cryptocurrencies rely on a large network of computers rather than any single institution makes them decentralized.
-Essentially, cryptocurrencies eliminate the middlemen, like banks, and allow users to make transactions directly with one another - or peer-to-peer.

-How cryptocurrencies are created
+How Cryptocurrencies are Created

 Once a block is added to the chain, it cannot be deleted or changed - blocks are permanent.
 They cannot be tampered with or erased, and the original order of blocks can never be disrupted.
 The chain only moves forward in time.
 This immutability makes cryptocurrencies incredibly secure and nearly impossible to counterfeit.

 To add a new block to the chain, miners have to solve a cryptographic puzzle based on the block's transactions and other factors.
 Depending on the type of cryptocurrency, these puzzles often require specialized computers.
 Once the puzzle is solved, the miner that got it right broadcasts that they have added the block.
 Every time a miner adds a new block to the chain, they are rewarded in cryptocurrency.
 These rewards are how new crypto coins are introduced into the ecosystem.
+This whole process of mining, checking and adding to the ledger was invented for Bitcoin by its creator, Satoshi Nakamoto, and is known as Proof of Work.

 About Bitcoin